python/cpython/Doc/library/argparse.rst

 attributes on the ``namespace`` based on ``dest`` and ``values``.

-Action subclasses can define a ``format_usage`` method that takes no argument and return a string which will be used when printing the usage of the program.
+Action subclasses can define a ``format_usage`` method that takes no argument and returns a string which will be used when printing the usage of the program.
 If such method is not provided, a sensible default will be used.

 The parse_args() method